About the Company

 The Challenge

-To create robotic ‘chef’ machines that receive customer orders from the Cloud via a website or app, and then weigh, mix, and cook orders according to exact recipes—and that washes the pots after preparation.
+To create robotic ‘chef’ machines that receive customer orders from the Cloud via a website or app, and can accurately weigh, mix, and cook orders according to precise recipes—and that also wash the pots after preparation.

 Products Used

-Unitronics’ UniStream® PLCs, AC Servo Drives, & VFDs, programmed in UniLogic All-in-One software
+Unitronics’ UniStream® PLCs and AC Servo Drives and Motors, programmed in UniLogic All-in-One software

 Solution

-The UniStream PLC receives customer orders via website or app, from the Kitchen Robotics company Cloud in real-time, using an API that implements a dedicated TCP/IP protocol written in UniLogic, Unitronics all-in-one development software.
+The Kitchen Robotics company Cloud receives the customer orders via website or app and sends the appropriate commands to the UniStream PLC, using an API that implements a dedicated TCP/IP protocol written in UniLogic, Unitronics all-in-one development software.

 During the cooking process, 6 Unitronics AC Servo axes transport the pots through the cooking stations, moving the pots on and off induction surfaces according to order.

-When the dish is complete, the machine pours the pot contents into the serving dish and transports the pot is to the cleaning station to be washed and dried.
+When the dish is complete and the food served, the machine transports the pot to the cleaning station to be washed and dried.

 Specific Challenges